Scots College (Sydney): Early days at Bellevue Hill

 The school occupied St Killians, the former home of Judge Josephson.
 Before he retired, Aspinall had added new buildings to the school and developed playing fields.
-The school was still surrounded by many areas of bushland which caught fire on hot summer days.
-Lessons would be cancelled so that the students could assist in the fire fighting.
-Aspinall was a stern Principal who dealt harshly with misdemeanours.
-Often his acerbic tongue and brilliant use of words produced ridicule more intimidating than any of his physical punishments.
-But he was also capable of empathy.
-Some promising students were educated for free when economic constraints within a family seemed likely to result in a student being withdrawn from the school.

 1914 to 1955

 James Bee, a New Zealander, continued the growth and expansion of the college.
 When he retired in 1934 there were 450 enrolled students.
 Alexander Knox Anderson, also a New Zealander, saw the Depression end only to be followed four years later by World War II.
-During World War II, Scots and its student body relocated to a purpose built campus at Bathurst, to the west of the Great Dividing Range.
+During World War II, Scots and its student body relocated to a purpose-built campus at Bathurst, to the west of the Great Dividing Range.
 This was due to the proximity of the Bellevue Hill campus to the coast, and the fear of Japanese naval bombardment, a fear justified in May 1942 with the Japanese mini-sub attack on Sydney Harbour.

 The Bathurst campus remained part of the school for a short period after the war, before splintering off and becoming the independent The Scots School, Bathurst.

-1968

-The 75th Anniversary celebrations were held 3 to 10 May.
-The 1200 students at the college and past students had much to celebrate, for many former students had achieved success.
-In 1968, Robert Naumann was Professor of Nuclear Physics at Princeton University in the United States of America.
-The Guest of Honour at the celebrations, the oldest known student in 1968, was Ed Spark, a dental surgeon who had attended the school in 1894 at Lady Robinson Beach.
+1955 to 2015